Quansight-Labs/ndindex/docs/multiaxis-indices.md

 ```

 An ellipsis is also allowed to select zero axes, if all the axes of the array
 are already accounted for.
-For example:
+For example, these are the same because `a` has 3
+dimensions:

 ```py
 >>> a[1, 0:2, 2]